boozallen/ads-final/README.md

 **(m)**

-The Docker’s tool suite, was used is used to provision and post-provision AWS EC2 instances so they are immediately ready for Docker-based deployments.
+The Docker’s tool suite, was used to provision and post-provision AWS EC2 instances so they are immediately ready for Docker-based deployments.
 After provisioning, the Docker engine pulls and builds containers from the Docker repository.
 Docker Compose implicitly injects the appropriate environment variables into the containers to connect frontend to API to database.
 The /bin directory in the repo contains all the necessary scripts to utilize the described Docker workflow.

 https://github.com/booz-allen-agile-delivery/ads-final/blob/development/documentation/DevOps-Process.md

 **(n)**

-We set up and used cAdvisor (https://github.com/google/cadvisor) to establish continuous monitoring.
-This tool cleanly presents a variety of metrics (CPU usage, memory usage, and running process metrics) through a website to determine the health of the environment and its running containers.
-Alerts are sent to relevant slack channels for any GitHub changes and Jenkins build results.
+Our continuous monitoring solution consists of Sophos and cAdvisor.
+Sophos is used as a security appliance to give us continuous feedback on the state of our solution’s risk posture.
+Sophos additionally offers security controls to minimize any active cyber threats.
+We also chose to enforce encryption be default via SSL.
+For more visibility into our operations, cAdvisor was implemented to generate details of our containerized services.

 https://github.com/booz-allen-agile-delivery/ads-final/blob/development/documentation/Continuous-Monitoring.md